anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- daggerdblsuperior
-	- daggersuperior
+	- one.numr
 	- eight.numr
+	- NULL
-	- nine.dnom
+	- four.numr
-	- zero.numr
+	- zero.dnom
 	- two.dnom
-	- three.numr
-	- uni179A.pre.narrow.BRACKET.108
-	- six.dnom
+	- three.dnom
-	- gravecomb.asc
+	- five.numr
-	- four.numr
+	- nine.numr
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.